HNF1A

 HNF1 homeobox A (hepatocyte nuclear factor 1 homeobox A), also known as HNF1A, is a human gene on chromosome 12.
 It is ubiquitously expressed in many tissues and cell types.
 The protein encoded by this gene is a transcription factor that is highly expressed in the liver and is involved in the regulation of the expression of several liver-specific genes.
 Mutations in the HNF1A gene have been known to cause diabetes.
-The HNF1A gene also contains one of 27 SNPs associated with increased risk of coronary artery disease.
+The HNF1A gene also contains a SNP associated with increased risk of coronary artery disease.

 Structure

 Gene

 The HNF1A gene resides on chromosome 12 at the band 12q24.2 and contains 10 exons.
 This gene produces 8 isoforms through alternative splicing.

 Protein

 This protein belongs to the HNF1 homeobox family.
 It contains 3 functional domains: an N-terminal dimerization domain (residues 1–32), a bipartite DNA-binding motif containing an atypical POU-homeodomain (residues 98–280), and a C-terminal transactivation domain (residues 281–631).
 There is also a flexible linker (residues 33–97) which connects the dimerization and DNA binding domains.
 Crystal structures have been solved for the dimerization domain, which forms a four-helix bundle where two α helices are separated by a turn; the DNA-binding motif, which forms a helix-turn-helix structure; and the POU-homeodomain, which is composed of three α helices, contained in the motif.
 This homeodomain is considered atypical due to an extended loop inserted between the second and third helices relative to the canonical homeodomain fold.
 The atypical insertion is thought to stabilize the interface to improve transcriptional efficiency.
 Meanwhile, the dimerization domain is responsible for the homo- and heterodimerization of HNF-1α.
-The resulting dimer contains a rigid “mini-zipper”, comprising α-helices 1 and 1′, linked by a non-canonical tight turn to a flexible C-terminal comprising α-helices 2 and 2′.
+The resulting dimer contains a rigid "mini-zipper", comprising α-helices 1 and 1′, linked by a non-canonical tight turn to a flexible C-terminal comprising α-helices 2 and 2′.